theRealAph/ScopeLocals/README.md

 * _Simple and fast code_: In most cases an extent-local `x.get()` is as
   fast as a local variable `x`.
 This is true regardless of how far away `x.get()` is from the point that the extent local `x` is bound.

-* _Structure_: The properties of immutabiliyt and locally-defined extent also also make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable `final` does.
+* _Structure_: The properties of immutability and locally-defined extent also also make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable `final` does.
 The one-way nature of the channel from caller to callee makes it much